Security considerations for AppLocker

 AppLocker policies are distributed through known processes and by known means within the domain through Group Policy.
 But AppLocker policies can also be set on individual computers if the person has administrator privileges, and those policies might be contrary to the organization's written security policy.
 The enforcement settings for local policies are overridden by the same AppLocker policies in a Group Policy Object (GPO).
 However, because AppLocker rules are additive, a local policy that is not in a GPO will still be evaluated for that computer.

 Microsoft does not provide a way to develop any extensions to AppLocker.
 The interfaces are not public.
 A user with administrator credentials can automate some AppLocker processes by using Windows PowerShell cmdlets.
-For information about the Windows PowerShell cmdlets for AppLocker, see the AppLocker PowerShell Command Reference.
+For info about the Windows PowerShell cmdlets for AppLocker, see the AppLocker Cmdlets in Windows PowerShell.

 When securing files in a directory with a rule of the path condition type, whether using the allow or deny action on the rule, it is still necessary and good practice to restrict access to those files by setting the access control lists (ACLs) according to your security policy.